gaopinghuang0/TORCH/README.md

 ## TORCH
-A Tool for Organizing Referencing Contents
+A Chrome Extension for bookmarking important contents on websites and PDFs

 Including backend and chrome extensions.